Our Purpose - Our Values - Our Belief:

 We are your caring professionals dedicated to excellence in professional care.

-At our Veterinary Hospital, you’ll be fully supported with sound advice first and foremost.
-With fully equipped examination rooms, diagnostic machines and pharmaceutical stores we provide on-the-spot assistance for nearly all pet health and medical needs.
-Take a moment to meet our team and our own pets.
-We look forward to seeing you and your pet again at the next scheduled visit.
+At our Veterinary Hospital, you will be fully supported with sound advice first and foremost.
+With fully equipped examination rooms, diagnostic machines and pharmaceutical stores we provide on-the-spot assistance for nearly all your pet's health and medical needs.
+Please take a moment to meet our team and our own pets.
+We look forward to seeing you and your pet again at your next scheduled visit.

 Join Tanunda on Facebook:

-The Tanunda Vet Clinic has just started up their own Facebook page, so please visit the page and check us out.
-Focussing on those topics most relevant to our Barossa clinic, from our local staff to cute pets, and important health alerts, it will be a page that our Tanunda staff are eager to make their own.
+The Tanunda Vet Clinic has just started up their own Facebook page, so please visit the page and check it out.
+Focussing on those topics most relevant to you around the Barossa clinic, from our local staff to your cute pets, and important health alerts, it will be a page that will join you to other animal lovers in your area.
 So please like us on Facebook to join the community.

-We would like to warn all our rabbit owners that a new strain of Calicivirus has now been confirmed in the Adelaide hills and around Adelaide.
+We would like to warn all rabbit owners that a new strain of Calicivirus has now been confirmed in the Adelaide hills and around Adelaide.
 This new strain is causing sudden death in pet and wild rabbits.
-Unfortunately, the current calicivirus vaccination that we can offer our clients may not provide full protection against this new strain.
-We are recommending that all rabbits be brought up to date with their calicivirus vaccinations to ensure they have as much protection as we can offer, including more frequent vaccinations for young kittens and for breeding rabbits as these are at higher risk.
-We are also strongly encouraging our rabbit owners to take extra precautions against the virus, including keeping rabbits inside or behind fine flywire to avoid insect bites, not to introduce new rabbits without quarantining them first, and to avoid any contact with ground that may have wild rabbits in the area.
+Unfortunately, the current calicivirus vaccination that your rabbit is currently receiving may not provide full protection against this new strain.
+If your rabbit is not up-to-date with its vaccinations, please make sure you make an appointment to get the vaccinations back on schedule.
+Young or breeding rabbits may be even more at risk, so please discuss with your veterinarian if more frequent vaccinations are recommended.
+This will give your rabbit the best protection currently available.
+It is also recommended that you take other precautions to protest your pet against the virus, including keeping them inside or behind fine flywire to avoid insect bites, avoiding introducing new rabbits without quarantining them first, and avoiding any contact with ground that may have wild rabbits in the area.

 Please contact one of our friendly veterinarians to discuss how to protect your rabbit, and to determine the best vaccination protocol for your pet.